 However, if you eat lots of high-starch foods, it probably won’t matter.

-That being said, though, if you cook low carb meals, it might be able to boost metabolism.
+That being said, though, it might be able to boost metabolism.
 That’s because another of the compounds in the berry is kaempferol.

 In research studies, this compound shows promise as an anti-obesity agent (at least in rats).
 It also possesses anti-cancer activity.